 When the wax seal on the toilet has worn out, it may allow small amounts of water to leak out of the toilet, which may allow for mildew or mold growth.
 You can have your plumber replace the wax ring seal to fix this issue.

 If these fixes don’t fix the mold smell, there may be a more complicated problem.
 For example, a small water leak somewhere in the bathroom could be spurring mold growth.
-If you haven’t found your fix yet, it’s a wise idea to call your plumber to investigate the smell for you.
+If you haven’t found your fix yet, it’s a wise idea to call your plumber in Concord to investigate the smell for you.